Municipal delegation agreements for public buildings and state-licensed facilities

-- The building official is not under current enforcement action by DLI.
+- The building official cannot be under an active enforcement investigation by DLI.

 - Submit a completed Delegation Agreement Application (PDF).

-What qualifications and experience are required to be considered for a delegation agreement to inspect, and/or plan review, all state projects?
+What qualifications and experience are required to be considered for a delegation agreement to inspect or plan review and inspect all state projects?